chantzos/__/README.md

 ### As an Interpreter
 This code can execute (almost from everywhere :-) shell code and slang code.
-At this time of writing is ready to execute dynamically C code, so it can safely be considered as the first editor that can do this.
+But, at the time of writing is ready to execute dynamically C code, so it can safely be considered as the first editor that I know of that can do
+this :-).
 This because of the tinycc C compiler, see:

 	 http://bellard.org/tcc/
 and upstream's repository at